stxgao/wheres-it-lit/README.md

-# nwhacksconcerts
+# Where's it Lit?

+NWHacks 2016

-Uses Bandsintown api and Google Maps api to plot concerts on a map.
+Uses Bandsintown API and Google Maps API to plot concert history on a map.

 We parsed the JSON files from our api requests and manipulated the latLongs to make something meaningful that we can visualize.

-Cool way to visualize data using Google Maps.
+Currently has two visualizations: concert history, concert coverage (with variable radiuses)

-Used Bootstrap, JQuery, Ajax, Google Maps api, Bandsintown api
+This project used Bootstrap, Javascript, JQuery, Ajax, Google Maps API, and Bandsintown API